All resources

 • Convenient to share reports via links

-The charts and reports types in Google Sheets are the same as that is in Looker Studio.
+The charts and reports types in Google Sheets are the same as that is in Looker Studio, making it a powerful tool for creating data visualizations.

 Conditional Formatting